America Emilia Varela arrived at her mother’s home in Alturas de Belen with three young children and a shattered heart.

 But like everything else on this earth, Nena and Luis Rogelio couldn’t keep their secret meetings hidden for long.
 On one of their escapades, they consummated their love and conceived their first child.

-The news infuriated Nena’s father, the old Spaniard couldn’t accept that his first grandchild is born outside of holy matrimony.
+The news infuriated Nena’s father; the old Spaniard couldn’t accept that his first grandchild is born outside of holy matrimony.
 Despite the affection he felt for Luis Rogelio, he grabbed his shotgun and headed to his house.

 “Alright, sir,” he said.
-“Either you marry her or you marry me.
+“Either you marry her, or you marry me.
 Pick.”

-Luis didn’t have to think about it twice, he was madly in love with Nena: “That’s easy.
+Luis didn’t have to think about it twice; he was madly in love with Nena.
+“That’s easy.
 I’ll marry her.”

 All those memories would be engraved in Nena’s heart for the rest of her life.
-The light in her eyes had faded and she dedicated all her time to two simple tasks: taking good care of her family, and religiously visiting her loved ones at the cemetery.
+The light in her eyes had faded, and she dedicated all her time to two simple tasks: taking good care of her family and religiously visiting her loved ones at the cemetery.

 Luis Rogelio’s death left an interminable void in her, stripping her of the possibility of enjoying her life as she had before.

 She took care of all of them while her son and daughters worked.
-For her, taking care of her grandchildren was just part of being a mother and grandmother; for them, it would engrave unforgettable moments, growing up together, playing in the rain, laughing joyously and being chased by a loaf of bread.
+Taking care of her grandchildren was just part of being a mother and grandmother; for them, it would engrave unforgettable moments, growing up together, playing in the rain, laughing joyously, and being chased by a loaf of bread.
 After Alejandro’s death, she was particularly attached to one of her youngest grandsons, Armandito.
 She would care for him and defend him against anyone who dared touch him.
 When he was little, she would sleep beside him, and as an adult, she would wait for him to come home so he could eat the meal she had prepared for him.

 On September 30, 2009, she had her final death.
 Her soul was reunited with those who had previously parted with it.